tc39/proposal-temporal/docs/duration.md

     - `unit` (string): The unit of time that will be returned.
       Valid values are `'year'`, `'month'`, `'week'`, `'day'`, `'hour'`, `'minute'`, `'second'`, `'millisecond'`, `'microsecond'`, and `'nanosecond'`.
       There is no default; `unit` is required.
-    - `relativeTo` (`Temporal.PlainDateTime` ): The starting point to use when converting between years, months, weeks, and days.
+    - `relativeTo` (`Temporal.PlainDate`, `Temporal.ZonedDateTime`, or value convertible to one of those): The starting point to use when converting between years, months, weeks, and days.
-      It must be a `Temporal.PlainDateTime`, or a value that can be passed to `Temporal.PlainDateTime.from()`.

 **Returns:** a floating-point number representing the number of desired units in the `Temporal.Duration`.